How to Categorize Open-Ended Survey Questions

-When you run a customer feedback survey and ask a respondent to enter some text as an answer, then it is very likely that most respondents will answer the same things, but phrased (or spelled) differently.
+When you run a customer feedback survey and ask a respondent to enter some text as an answer, it is very likely most respondents will answer the same things, but phrased (or spelled) differently.
 Questions like these are called Open-Ended Survey Questions.

 The process of coding (a common term used to describe the process of categorizing text responses) aims to group these similar answers together so that the data can be analyzed using proportions and facilitate comparisons against other variables in your data.
 Answers are grouped by assigning one or more numbers to each answer (each number being referred to as a “code”) and each number has a corresponding label that encapsulates the sentiment expressed in the response.